rebkova/Algorithms/README.md

 Basic algorithms and their codes

 1 BINARY SEARCH
-- Requires sorted list/array
+- Requires sorted list/array.
-- It searches for the required item in the list/array of items by repeatedly dividing the list/array in halves untill it finds the correct item
+- It searches for the required item in the list/array of items by repeatedly dividing the list/array in halves untill it finds the correct item.
-- Code uploaded here is in C#
 - Number of guessings = log2n. n = length of an array

+2 SELECTION SORT
+- Does not require soretd list/array.
+- Finds min value of the array and swaps it with the first item in an array.
+Iterates through subarrays.